MinBZK/regels.overheid.nl/apps/register/DCAT-AP-RONL/Zorgtoeslag/docs-content.md

 ### Additional Changes:
 - **Temporal Coverage**: The start date of the service is represented using the `dct:temporal` property.
 - **Rights and Legal Compliance**: Descriptions about privacy, non-discrimination, and data minimization are captured using `dct:rights` and `cpsv:hasLegalResource`.

+## Algorithms, business rules, and data models
+### 1. Algorithm for Awarding Social Benefits
+The algorithm can be described using the **CPSV** core class `cpsv:PublicService` in combination with properties to capture the fact that the service uses an algorithm to process social benefit claims.

+## 2. Business Rules Applied in the Algorithm
+The **business rules** that govern how the algorithm determines eligibility, amount, and duration of the social benefit can be described using the **cpsv** class.
+This allows for the formalization of the rules that are applied by the algorithm.

+### 3. Data Model for Determining Benefit
+The **data model** or required input data can be described using the **cpsv** class to specify what data is required to determine the right to, and the amount/duration of, the benefit based on the business rules.